 * AG2 (Backend): Python/FastAPI on Google Cloud Run

-The biggest advantage of this design decision is the ability to specialize in each role.
-AG1 is solely responsible for UI/UX responsiveness, reacting instantly to every user operation.
-Meanwhile, AG2 asynchronously handles time-consuming AI generation and data processing without making the user wait.
+The biggest advantage of this design decision is the ability for each component to specialize in its respective role.
+AG1 bears full responsibility for UI/UX responsiveness, reacting instantly to every user action.
+Meanwhile, AG2 asynchronously handles time-consuming AI generation and data processing without making users wait.

-For example, consider “Magic Setup,” inspireXgrowth’s killer feature.
-With this function, the AI extracts brand DNA based on a few pieces of information entered by the user.
-Once the user completes their input, AG1 immediately responds with “Request accepted” and frees up the UI.
-Behind the scenes, AG1 asynchronously delegates all heavy processing to AG2.
-Once AG2 finishes its interaction with the AI and writes the results to the database, the user can later view the results on their screen.
-This asynchronous design aims to achieve both the user’s perceived speed and the AI’s processing power.
+For instance, consider “Magic Setup,” inspireXgrowth’s killer feature.
+With this function, users simply input some information, and the AI extracts their brand DNA.
+Once the user completes their input, AG1 immediately responds with “Request received” and releases the UI.
+Behind the scenes, AG1 asynchronously delegates all the heavy processing to AG2.
+After AG2 finishes interacting with the AI and writes the results to the database, users can later view the results on their screen.
+This asynchronous design aims to achieve both perceived user speed and AI processing power.

-This “role separation” philosophy is also carried through to the automated posting mechanism.
+This philosophy of “role separation” is also evident in the automatic posting mechanism.
 Why use two different triggers?
 It’s to clearly separate “user intent” from “AI autonomy.”

-1. Scheduled Post Execution (AG1): Triggered by cron-job.org, AG1 **executes approved posts.** This is the “confirmed future” that the user has approved.
+1. **Scheduled Post Execution (AG1):** Triggered by cron-job.org, AG1 **executes approved posts.** This is a “confirmed future” that the user has sanctioned.

-2. Automated Post Generation (AG2): Triggered by Cloud Scheduler, AG2 **automatically generates new post drafts.** This is the “creative future” that proposes new possibilities.
+2. **Automatic Post Generation (AG2):** Triggered by Cloud Scheduler, AG2 **automatically generates new post drafts.** This is a “creative future” proposing new possibilities.

-This separation is our answer to maximizing the benefits of AI without taking away user control.
-And it is thanks to this robust architecture that we can concentrate on our next challenge: developing “more human-like AI.”
+This separation is our answer to maximizing the benefits of AI without compromising user control.
+And it is this robust architecture that allows us to focus on our next challenge: developing a “more human-like AI.”
 In the next article, we will delve into its core.

 #Nextjs #FastAPI #CloudRun #Architecture #SystemDesign